jyp4505/BIOL672/Interpretation_Unit2.md

 QUESTION 1

-I utilized KNN method to classify a new dataset using the pre-classified diabetes dataset.
-  I shuffled the dataset, specifically the subframe which did not include the class (e.g. outcome), and split the dataset into 20% test data and 80% training data.
-Using the KNN function and the confusion matrix, I was able to find the the incorrect and correct assignments, along with how accurate the model was.
-According the the matrix, the model correctly assigned 91 people as 0 or not having diabetes (e.g. True negative), the model correctly assigned 28 people as 1 or having diabetes (e.g. True positive), the model mistakenly assigned 31 people as 0 or not having diabetes (e.g. False negative), and the model mistakenly assigned 27 people as 1 or having diabetes.
-Therefore, the accuracy of the model turns out to be approximately 67.2%, showing that the model is somewhat accurate, but not that accurate in correctly classifying.
+KNN

+Using the KNN method on the diabetes dataset, the classfication accuracy, or the percentage of correct assignments was approximately 65%.
+The plots for the test data (pregnancies vs. glucose, glucose vs. bmi, and age vs. insulin) show that the outcome from the dataset and the predicted outcomes in KNN shave similar colors of samples but one can clearly see the colors of some samples are not the same between the two graphs, indicating some inaccuracy in the classification.

 CONFUSION MATRIX

-1. Q1_confusion_matrix.txt
+Q1_confusion_matrix_KNN.txt

 PLOTS

-1. Q1_Scatter_Plots_Glucose_vs._Pregnancies.pdf
-2. Q1_Scatter_Plots_Glucose_vs._BMI.pdf
-3. Q1_Scatter_Plots_Insulin_vs._Age.pdf
+Q1_knn_scatter_plots.pdf

+NAIVE BAYES

+Using the naive Bayes method on the diabetes dataset, the classfication accuracy, or the percentage of correct assignments was approximately 72.6%.
+The accuracy is slightly higher than the accuracy seen in KNN.
+The plots for the test data (pregnancies vs. glucose, glucose vs. bmi, and age vs. insulin) show that the outcome from the dataset and the predicted outcomes in naive Bayes have more the same colors of samples than KNN but one can still see the colors of some samples are not the same between the two graphs, indicating some inaccuracy in the classification.

+CONFUSION MATRIX

+Q1_confusion_matrix_NBE.txt

+PLOTS

+Q1_nbe_scatter_plots.pdf

+LDA

+Using the LDA method on the diabetes dataset, the classfication accuracy, or the percentage of correct assignments was approximately 79%.
+The accuracy is higher than the accuracy seen in both KNN and naive Bayes.
+Similar to the other methods, the plots for the test data (pregnancies vs. glucose, glucose vs. bmi, and age vs. insulin) show that the outcome from the dataset and the predicted outcomes in naive Bayes have very similar colors of samples but one can still see the colors of some samples are not the same between the two graphs, indicating some minor inaccuracy in the classification.

+CONFUSION MATRIX

+Q1_confusion_matrix_LDF.txt

+PLOTS

+Q1_lda_scatter_plots.pdf

+QDA

-The plots for the test data (pregnancies vs. glucose, glucose vs. bmi, and age vs. insulin) show that the outcome from the dataset and the predicted outcomes in KNN showed some similarities in terms of color but one can clearly see the colors of some samples are not the same between the two graphs, indicating some inaccuracy in the classification.
+Using the QDA method on the diabetes dataset, the classfication accuracy, or the percentage of correct assignments was approximately 50%.
+The accuracy is signifcantly lower than the accuracies found in the other methods.
+The plots for the test data (pregnancies vs. glucose, glucose vs. bmi, and age vs. insulin) show that the outcome from the dataset and the predicted outcomes in naive Bayes have some similar colors of samples but one can clearly still see the colors of many samples are not the same between the two graphs, indicating some major inaccuracy in the classification.

+CONFUSION MATRIX

+Q1_confusion_matrix_QDA.txt

+PLOTS

+Q1_qda_scatter_plots.pdf

 QUESTION 2

-I utilized the same dataset as question 1 (diabetes) and used the kernel support vector machine (KSVM) method and compared the classification accuracy between the different kernal functions (e.g. linear, polynomial, and radial basis function).
+I utilized the same dataset as question 1 (diabetes) and used the support vector machine (SVM) method (e.g. e1071) and the kernal SVM (KSVM) method and compared the classification accuracy between the different kernal functions (e.g. linear, polynomial, and radial basis function) and methods.

 LINEAR KERNEL FUNCTION

-Using the linear function, the classification accuracy came out to be approximately 52.3%, which is significantly less than the accuracy that was calculated in Q1 using the KNN method (e.g. 67.2%).
-Similar to KNN, the plots for the test data (pregnancies vs. glucose, glucose vs. bmi, and age vs. insulin) show that the outcome from the dataset and the predicted outcomes in the KSVM using linear function showed some similarities in terms of color but one can clearly see the colors of some samples are not the same between the two graphs, indicating some inaccuracy in the classification.
-The difference in colors are slightly more noticeable than when using KNN.
+Using the linear function, the classification accuracy for svm and ksvm came out to be approximately 63% and 52.6%, respectively.
+The plots show that when comparing the test data outcome to the predicted outcome using svm and ksvm, one can see that the colors in the svm plot match up better to the test data plat than the ksvm, therefore showing that has a higher classification accuracy.

 CONFUSION MATRIX

-1.Q2_confusion_matrix_linear.txt
+1. Q2_confusion_matrix_svm_linear.txt
+2. Q2_confusion_matrix_ksvm_linear.txt

 PLOTS FOR LINEAR

-1. Q2_Scatter_Plots_BMI_vs._Glucose_Linear.pdf
-2. Q2_Scatter_Plots_Glucose_vs._Pregnancies_Linear.pdf
-3. Q2_Scatter_Plots_Insulin_vs._Age_Linear.pdf
+Q2_svm_ksvm_linear_scatter_plots.pdf

 POLYNOMIAL KERNEL FUNCTION

-Using the polynomial function, the classification accuracy came out to be approximately 46%, which is significantly less than the accuracy that was calculated in Q1 using the KNN method (e.g. 67.2%) and less than the accuracy using the linear function (e.g. 52.3%).
+Using the polynomial function, the classification accuracy for svm and ksvm came out to be approximately 68.6% and 52.9%, respectively.
+Similar to the linear function, the plots show that when comparing the test data outcome to the predicted outcome using svm and ksvm, one can see that the colors in the svm plot match up better to the test data plat than the ksvm, therefore showing that has a higher classification accuracy.
-  The plots also show some similarities of the colors between the outcome from the dataset and the predicted outcomes (polynomial KSVM) but similar to the linear function, one can see the noticeable difference in colors between the two graphs, indicating several misclassifications.

 CONFUSION MATRIX

-1.Q2_confusion_matrix_polynomial.txt
+1. Q2_confusion_matrix_svm_polynomial.txt
+2. Q2_confusion_matrix_ksvm_polynomial.txt

 PLOTS FOR POLYNOMIAL

-1. Q2_Scatter_Plots_BMI_vs._Glucose_Poly.pdf
-2. Q2_Scatter_Plots_Glucose_vs._Pregnancies_Poly.pdf
-3. Q2_Scatter_Plots_Insulin_vs._Age_Poly.pdf
+Q2_svm_ksvm_polynomial_scatter_plots.pdf

 RADIAL BASIS KERNEL FUNCTION

-Using the radial basis function, the classification accuracy came out to be approximately 57.2%, which is still less than the accuracy that was calculated in Q1 using the KNN method (e.g. 67.2%) but higher than the accuracy using the linear function (e.g. 52.3%) and the polynymoial function (46%).
+Using the radial basis function, the classification accuracy for svm and ksvm came out to be approximately 66.4% and 54.5%, respectively.
+Similar to the linear and polynomial function, the plots show that when comparing the test data outcome to the predicted outcome using svm and ksvm, one can see that the colors in the svm plot match up better to the test data plat than the ksvm, therefore showing that has a higher classification accuracy.
-  The plots also show some similarities of the colors between the outcome from the dataset and the predicted outcomes (polynomial KSVM) but similar to the linear function and the polynomial function, one can see the noticeable difference in colors between the two graphs, indicating several misclassifications.

 CONFUSION MATRIX

-1.Q2_confusion_matrix_radial.txt
+1. Q2_confusion_matrix_svm_radial.txt
+2. Q2_confusion_matrix_ksvm_radial.txt

 PLOTS FOR RADIAL BASIS
-1. Q2_Scatter_Plots_BMI_vs._Glucose_Radial.pdf
-2. Q2_Scatter_Plots_Glucose_vs._Pregnancies_Radial.pdf
-3. Q2_Scatter_Plots_Insulin_vs._Age_Radial.pdf

-From the results, it seems that out of the three different kernel functions, the radial basis kernel function produced the higest classification accuracy (e.g. 57.2%).
-However, it is still less than the accuracy seen using the KNN method (e.g. 67.2%), suggesting the simpler method, KNN, was better in terms of classification accuracy.
+Q2_svm_ksvm_radial_scatter_plots.pdf

+From the results, it seems that using svm function from the e1071 library had better accuracy than when using the ksvm function from the kernel library.
+Even though svm has better accuracy, overall, the svm methods do not provide a better classification accuracy than the simple machine learning methods, like naive Bayes and LDA.

 QUESTION 3

+NEURAL NETWORK

 I utilized the same dataset as question 1 and 2 (diabetes) and used the neural network to calculate the accuracy.
-The neuralnet provided a classification accuracy of 63.7%, which is more accurate than when using the radial basis KSVM in question 2 (e.g. 57.2%) but still not as accurate as the KNN method (e.g. 67.2%).
+The neuralnet provided a classification accuracy of approximately 79.7%, which is significantly more accurate than when using the different kernel functions in both svm and ksvm in question 2.
+Therefore, the neuralnetwork seems to have worked better than the support vector machine methods in terms of correclty classifying the outcomes.
+In terms of comparing to simple machine learning, the accuracy is similar to naive bayes and LDA.

 CONFUSION MATRIX

-1. Q3_confusion_matrix_neuralnet.txt
+Q3_confusion_matrix_neuralnet.txt

-NEURAL NETWORK
+PLOT

 Q3_neuralnet.pdf